xluxeq/GPT2-Telegram-Chatbot/SCORES.md

 Length 8 | 85
 Length 7 | 83

-Length 10 is coincidentally 2* the input text, - Message and Response is 8, which is 7.5 rounded up (or average "hello how are you name" response length.
+Length 10 is coincidentally 2* the input text, - Message and Response is 8, which is 7.5 rounded up (or average "hello how are you" response length.
 (7.5)